On this page, you will find links and information form various sources and governmental organisations.

 Click on the Link to find out how to apply or renew a Working With Children Check in Victoria.

-Wef 26.10.14, Legislation in Victoria is changing.
-Please carefully read the information & contact the WWC Check Unit if you need clarification on any issue.
+Please carefully read the update information on the WWC website & contact the WWC Check Unit if you need clarification on any issue.

-There is now more of an oneus on clubs & leagues to suitably assess a persons ability to work with children.
-The WWC Check is only a starting point now, groups will also for example, need to do reference checks to ascertain, if a person is suitable for working with children & also continue to monitor the behaviour of volunteers, working around children.
+There is an oneus on clubs & leagues to suitably assess a persons ability to work with children.
+The WWC Check is only a starting point, groups will also for example, need to do reference checks to ascertain, if a person is suitable for working with children & also continue to monitor the behaviour of volunteers, working around children

 14. Working with Children Checks (WWC) TASMANIA